isaac-sim2real/sage/DEVELOPER_GUIDE.md

 # Developer Guide

-This document serves as the developer guide for the `joint-motion-gap` project, covering development workflows, code standards, and important development information.
+This document serves as the developer guide for the SAGE (Sim2Real Actuator Gap Estimator) project, covering development workflows, code standards, and important development information.

 ## 🚀 Development Workflow